 Initial and boundary value problems for ordinary differential equations.
 Partial differential equations.
 Iterative methods, finite difference methods, and the method of lines.
 (Formerly numbered Mathematics 541B.)
 556. Computer Mathematics and Symbolic Programming (3) Prerequisites: Computer Science 107 and Mathematics 254.
-Use of mathematical and symbolic computer packages such as MACSYMA, SMP, MAPLE, REDUCE, and MUMATH to analyze problems in various branches of mathematics and computer science.
-561. Applied Graph Theory (3) Undirected and directed graphs, trees, Hamiltonian circuits, classical problems of graph theory including applications to linear systems.
-563. Fourier Transforms with Applications (3) Prerequisites: Mathematics 254 or 342A and any one of the following: Mathematics 337, Continuous and discrete Fourier transforms, sampling, digital filters, fast Fourier transform 524, 541, Engineering 310. and convolution algorithms.
-Sample applications.
-579. Combinatorics (3) Permutations, combinations, generating functions, recurrence relations, inclusion-exclusion counting.
+Use of mathematical and symbolic computer packages such as MAC-SYMA, SMP, MAPLE, REDUCE, and MUMATH to analyze problems in various branches of mathematics and computer science.
+561. Applied Graph Theory (3) Prerequisite: Mathematics 245 or 254.

+Undirected and directed graphs, trees, Hamiltonian circuits, classical problems of graph theory including applications to linear systems.

+579. Combinatorics (3)

+Prerequisite: Mathematics 245.

+Permutations, combinations, generating functions, recurrence relations, inclusion-exclusion counting.
 Polya's theory of counting, other topics and applications.
-596. Advanced Topics in Mathematics (1-4) I, II Selected topics in classical and modern mathematical sciences.
+596. Advanced Topics in Mathematics (1-4) I, II Prerequisite: Consent of instructor.

+Selected topics in classical and modern mathematical sciences.
 May be repeated with the approval of the instructor.
 See Class Schedule for specific content.
 Limit of nine units of any combination of 296, 496, 596 courses applicable to a bachelor's degree.
-Maximum credit of six units of 596 applicable to a bachelor's degree.
+Maximum credit of six units of 5% applicable to a bachelor's degree.
 Maximum combined credit of six units of 596 and 696 applicable to a 30-unit master's degree.
-UPPER DIVISION COURSES IN MATHEMATICS STATISTICS 550.
-Probability (3) I, II, S Computation of probability by enumeration of cases, discrete and continuous random variables, density functions, moments, limit theorems, selected distributions.
-Markov chains, random walks, selected topics.
-551A.
-Mathematical Statistics (3) I, II Probability models in the theory of statistics, sampling distributions with applications in statistical inference.
-551B.
-Mathematical Statistics (3) II Point and interval estimation and hypothesis testing in statistical models with applications to problems in various fields. 自由部 y Jylgenii 553.
-Stochastic Processes (3) I, II Prerequisite: Mathematics 551A.

-Introduction to stochastic processes with selected applications.
-554A.
-Computer Oriented Statistical Analysis (3) I, II Prerequisite: Mathematics 350A.

-Using statistical computer packages such as BMDP and SAS to analyze problems in univariate ANOVA, multiple regression, contingency tables, nonparametric methods and discriminate analysis.
-(Formerly numbered Mathematics 554.)
-554B.
-Advanced Computer Oriented Statistical Analysis (3) II Prerequisite: Mathematics 554A.

-Analyze problems in multivariate ANOVA, factor analysis, repeated measures, logistic regression, loglinear models, cluster analysis.
-Using statistical computer packages: 555.
-Multivariate Statistical Methods in Biology (3) (Same course as Biology 597B.)
-Two lectures and three hours of laboratory.

-Prerequisite: Mathematics 350A

-Application of multivariate statistical methods in the biological sciences.

-GRADUATE COURSES IN MATHEMATICS GENERAL
+GRADUATE COURSES

+GENERAL

 621. Theory of Groups (3)

 Prerequisite: Mathematics 521B.